OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/07-Test_Defenses_Against_Application_Misuse.md

 - Bypassing presentation layer input validation
 - Multiple access control errors
 - Additional, duplicated or missing parameter names
-- Multiple input validation or business logic verification failures with values that cannot be the result user mistakes or typos
+- Multiple input validation or business logic verification failures with values that cannot be the result of user mistakes or typos
 - Structured data (e.g. JSON, XML) of an invalid format is received
 - Blatant cross-site scripting or SQL injection payloads are received
 - Utilizing the application faster than would be possible without automation tools